Vyral/base-template/_posts/2019-03-07-recapping-the-u-s-s-2018-real-estate-market.md

 As for those looking to buy in 2019, we aren’t going to see homes flying off the market nor will they appreciate to an astronomical extent.
 If your real estate goals for this year include making a home purchase, a golden opportunity awaits you.

 If you’re interested in a conversation around what your options might be in any aspect of residential real estate, please give us a call.
-We look forward to having that conversation with you!
+We look forward to having that conversation with you\!